Vacation Spotlight: Pagosa Springs, Colorado

 Signing up for a guided horseback tour through the beautiful San Juan Wilderness is a great alternative to hiking.
 If you are new to horseback riding, I recommend checking out Diamond Hitch Stables.
 The staff are incredible with newbies and will ensure that you are comfortable with the horses and riding techniques before taking off.
 They are also really friendly and sociable and quite funny which makes the ride even more enjoyable.
 The horses are all well-trained, healthy, and well taken care of.

 They offer a number of options, from 30 minute rides to all day tours.
-The 1.5 hour ride is a nice half day activity which I think is basically the perfect amount of time for any Pagosa vacation.
+The 1.5 hour ride is a nice half day activity which I think is basically the perfect amount of time to enjoy the wilderness.
 This way you still have time to check out other area activities instead of spending the entire day just doing one thing.

-The 1.5 hour ride follows a picturesque trail through the woods.
+The 1.5 hour trail ride follows a picturesque trail through the woods.
 It’s very relaxing and very secluded.
-It’s so quiet that black bears can often be seen in the distance.
+It’s so quiet in fact that black bears often make appearances.
 We did not encounter any wildlife, although the guide carries a gun to scare them off an encounters are pretty common.
-If you can sign up for a fall ride, the colors are really beautiful this time of year with a golden hue cast over the entire area courtesy of the brilliant autumn foliage of the aspens.
+If you can sign up for a fall ride, the colors are really beautiful this time of year.
+A golden hue is cast over the mountains courtesy of the brilliant autumn foliage of the aspens.
 The people here are all wonderful and will give you lots of tips and tricks if you are new to riding horses so newbies to horseback riding do not be afraid to sign up for a tour!

 Rocky Moutain Wildlife Park

-Rocky Mountain Wildlife Park is a privately owned wildlife park where you will find only animals native to the area.
-Most of the animals are injured wild animals who have been rescued or former pets whose owners realized keeping exotic animals as pets wasn’t the best idea!
+The privately owned Rocky Mountain Wildlife Park features only animals native to the area.
+Most animals are rescued injured wild animals.
+Others are former pets whose owners realized keeping exotic animals as pets wasn’t the best idea!
 The park is very small although it’s nice to see animals roaming around in their natural environment and well taken care of.
-The park is surrounded by gorgeous views of the mountains and it is a relaxing place in general to spend an hour or so out in the beautiful countryside.
+Gorgeous mountain scenery surrounds the park.
+It is a relaxing place in general to spend an hour or so out in the beautiful countryside.